looselyrigorous/docker-rtorrent/README.md

 ## Environment Variables

 Before attempting to launch the container, you should make sure that the volumes you mount are owned by the same UID/GID's you provide as env vars.
 The container will chown all dirs except /downloads.
-So just chown your Downloads folder, then set PUID and GUID accordingly, and it just works™.
+So just chown your Downloads folder, then set PUID and PGID accordingly, and it just works™.

 ## Ports